Projects per year

 Research profile

 I am an Associate Professor of International Business and Strategy at Aalborg University Business School (AAUBS), Denmark, and a Visiting Scholar at University of Cambridge, UK.
-I am also the director of Sustainability Lab at AAUBS.
+I am also the director of the Sustainability Lab at AAUBS.

-My research focuses on diverse areas in international management and strategies with a special focus on sustainable international strategic management, new technology-enabled value creation, and institutional impact on firm capabilities and sustainability-driven business modelling strategies such as Circular Economy.
+My research focuses on diverse areas in international management and strategies with a focus on sustainable international strategic management, new technology-enabled value creation, and institutional impact on firm capabilities and sustainability-driven business modelling strategies such as Circular Economy.

 My view of firm strategy is, it is shaped and reshaped by the interactions between firms (or collectivities of firms) and institutions in which they operate.
 Firms operate within the rules, norms, values, and logics of institutional systems, not in isolation.
 So, their missions, perspectives, goals, strategies, activities, and offerings are shaped by the nature and performance of institutional arrangements.
 However, the nature of national institutions changes over time.
 One of the external forces to change national institutions is the ways in which transnational institutions (e.g., UN, EU, OECD) become dominant and how MNEs collaborate with the transnational institutions, civil society & national institutional actors, and large firms (primarily local) to evolve a new set of rules of business.
 I view strategy development as a complex process.
 Understanding the role of institutions and their influence on firm strategies are, therefore, critical in this process.
-Unlike the view of institution as the macro environmental constraints, I consider institution as the internal logics and the external conditions providing resources and constraints to firms to shape strategies that fit the context.
+Unlike the view of institution as the macro environmental constraints, I consider institution as the internal logics and the external conditions providing resources and constraints for firms to shape strategies to fit in the context.

 The following three themes can well describe my research areas: 1) Multinational Corporations’ strategies in relation to internationalization, capabilities, legitimation, and sustainable management in emerging markets.
 2) Business modelling including sustainability-driven business modelling and its impact on and relationship with global value chain, climate change, and circular economy transition.
 3) Firm's technology adoption and digital strategies (Artificial intelligence, 3D, & Modular Innovation) for value creation and sustainable adaptation.